Get the best experience in our app

 Always be honest if you’re unsure about something - attempting to bluff through answers rarely ends well.
 Prepare thoughtful questions for the end of the interview, including discussions about career progression and, yes, salary expectations.

-6. The decision
+7. The decision

-Unlike many sectors, teaching positions are often decided on the day, with offers made by phone shortly after interviews conclude.
+Unlike in many other sectors, teaching positions are often decided on the day, with offers made by phone shortly after interviews conclude.
 Be prepared to accept or decline immediately - schools need quick decisions for planning purposes.

 Other considerations

-• Clean up your social media presence - schools do check
+• Clean up your social media presence - schools do check.

-• Bring backup materials for your lesson
+• Bring back-up materials for your lesson.

-• Dress professionally and arrive early
+• Dress professionally and arrive early.

-• Show genuine enthusiasm throughout the day
+• Show genuine enthusiasm throughout the day.

 A final word from interview experience